-Feedback is provided to all parties that provided quotations.
+Feedback is provided to all parties that provided quotations (in accordance with the regulations and Alcatel mandatory standstill period).
 Evaluation scoring is completed by all cross-functional team members that are nominated to be involved in the sourcing project.

 8. Time Limits